clapfoot/warapi/README.md

 - `text`: text string as it would appear on the map ingame
 - `x`, `y`: normalized map coordinate
+- `mapMarkerType`: "Major" or "Minor".
+Major markers form the basis of Region Zones.
+Minor markers simply indicate areas of interest on the map, but don't have major gameplay impact.

 ##### Map Icons